Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

 SaturnMagicShop says...

-The Hand Picked Astonishments INVISIBLE DECK RED with Joshua Jay is a reliable, reputation-making effect, praised for its impossibility and audience impact, adding prestige through collaboration.
+The Hand Picked Astonishments Invisible Deck Red, developed with Joshua Jay, is a reliable, reputation-making effect.
+It's a classic trick praised for its impossibility and strong audience impact, with a special red edition for distinct presentation.

 StevensMagicEmporium says...